akkhayar/docs.akkhayar.com/docs/community/contributing.md

 # Contributing

-Akkhayar is an organization facilitating open sourced collaboration to hopefully build a sustainable community of developers in Myanmar.
-Under the organization is a collection of projects that are open sourced and maintained by the community.
+Akkhayar is an organization spearheading open-sourced projects in hopes of building a sustainable community of OSS developers in Myanmar.
+The organization hosts a collection of projects that are maintained by internal contributors.
 If you are interested in joining us, this document serves as a guide on how to contribute to its projects.

 ## Code of Conduct